In January 1793, Bostonians raised a liberty pole at the intersection of Kilby, Water and Battersea streets.

 Liberty Pole Party

-And what a celebration it was.
-An ox was roasted and brought to the square, its horns mounted atop the 60-foot liberty pole that was hoisted to honor the French.
+And how they celebrated!
+Bostonians roasted an ox and brought it to the square, its horns mounted atop the 60-foot liberty pole hoisted to honor the French.
 A wagon brought 800 loaves of bread.
 Then came another loaded with hogsheads of strong punch.

 The celebrants paraded through town to the homes of Gov. John Hancock and Lt.
 Gov. Sam Adams, where they raised a toast.
 The parade lasted all day and into the early morning hours.
-It was estimated that half the adult population of Boston was drunk that night.
+An estimated half the adult population of Boston got drunk that night.

-The first liberty pole was erected in Rome after Julius Caesar was assassinated.
-The murder plot’s leaders met a crowd of Romans at the Roman Forum; where someone placed a Phrygian cap from a freed slave on top of a pole to show the Romans were free from Caesar’s tyranny.
+Romans erected the first liberty pole after the assassination of Julius Caesar.
+The murder plot’s leaders met a crowd of Romans at the Roman Forum, where someone placed a Phrygian cap from a freed slave on top of a pole to show the Romans were free from Caesar’s tyranny.
 (A Phrygian cap is a soft, pointed cap with the tip bent forward.)

-Dozens of colonial American towns erected liberty poles as a symbol of dissent against England.
-When the pole was capped with an ensign, usually a red cap or a flag, it meant the townspeople should assemble and vent their anger with the British government.
+Centuries later, dozens of colonial American towns erected liberty poles as a symbol of dissent against England.
+When they capped the pole with an ensign, usually a red cap or a flag, it meant the townspeople should assemble and vent their anger with the British government.

-Putting up a liberty pole started trouble between patriots and loyalists.
-In Sandwich, Mass., loyalists took down the liberty pole while leading patriots were out of town.
-The patriots arrested them upon their return.
+The poles often started trouble between patriots and loyalists.
+In Sandwich, Mass., for example, loyalists took down the liberty pole when leading patriots left town.
+The patriots then arrested them upon their return.

-Liberty trees instead were dedicated in other towns, including Boston, Providence and Acton, Mass.
-A tall elm at the corner of Essex and Washington streets in Boston started as a rallying point against the Stamp Act for the Sons of Liberty.
+Patriots erected liberty trees instead in other towns, including Boston, Providence and Acton, Mass.
+A tall elm at the corner of Essex and Washington streets in Boston, for example, started as a rallying point against the Stamp Act for the Sons of Liberty.

 Boston did have a liberty pole, though, during the Revolution.
-It was put up on Prospect Hill during the Siege of Boston.
-It was a 76-foot ship’s mast that was taken from the British warship HMS Diana after the Battle of Chelsea Creek.
+Patriots put it up on Prospect Hill during the Siege of Boston.
+They used a 76-foot ship’s mast taken from the British warship HMS Diana after the Battle of Chelsea Creek.

 Many 19th century silver coins show a seated Liberty holding a pole with a Phrygian cap on top of it.
 They’re known as United States Seated Liberty coinage.